Skip to main content

 Commercial security camera systems: On-premise vs. cloud

-Whether your business chooses to manage the commercial security camera system in the cloud or on-premise, there are some key things you need to be aware of.
+Whether your business chooses to manage the commercial security camera system in the cloud or on-premises, there are some key things you need to be aware of.
+The following table highlights the key differences between on-premise and cloud systems.

 Depending on the industry your business operates in, your requirements and reasons for procuring a business surveillance system will differ.
 So, what are the requirements for your business and why do you need to install a commercial video security system?